nextzlog/ats4/README.md

 ### Proxy

 We expect that ATS-4 operates as a backend server, which is hidden behind a frontend server such as Apache and Nginx.
-Make sure that unauthorized clients have no access to admin pages under `/admin` before you start the system as follows.
+Make sure that unauthorized clients have no access to admin pages under `/admin` before you start the system as follows:

 ```nginx
 server {